hujhax/austin-improv-wiki/Performers/Frank Netscher.md

 ## Summary
 From [his bio page on the ColdTowne Theater site](http://www.coldtownetheater.com/performer/frank-netscher):
 <blockquote>I've been performing and studying improv and sketch since 2009.
-I'm based out of [[Coldtowne Theater]], but I’ve studied with teachers from iO, Second City, Annoyance, BATS, UCB, ImproMelbourne, The Institution and The Hideout.
+I'm based out of [[Theatres/Coldtowne Theater|Coldtowne Theater]], but I’ve studied with teachers from iO, Second City, Annoyance, BATS, UCB, ImproMelbourne, The Institution and The Hideout.
 I've performed in NYC, Melbourne, and on YouTube.
 I hate summer homework.</blockquote>

 ## Troupes
 * [[Troupes/Array|Array]]